Magnon Damping as a Probe of Kondo Coupling in Magnetically Ordered Systems

+{\bf Data availability}\\ Data supporting the findings of this study are available from the corresponding author J.W. upon reasonable request.\\

+{\bf Code availability}\\ The codes used for the tensor-network calculations in this study are available from the corresponding author J.W. upon reasonable request.\\

-The work was supported by National Key Projects for Research and Development of China with Grant No.~2021YFA1400400, National Natural Science Foundation of China with Grant Nos.~12225407, 12074174, 12074175, 11904170, 11974036, 12222412, 12047503 and 12004191, Natural Science Foundation of Jiangsu province with Grant Nos.~BK20190436 and BK20200738, Natural Science Foundation of the Higher Education Institutions of Jiangsu Province with Grant No.~23KJB140012, China Postdoctoral Science Foundation with Grant Nos.~2022M711569 and 2022T150315, Jiangsu Funding Program for Excellent Postdoctoral Talent No.~20220ZB5, and Fundamental Research Funds for the Central Universities.
-We acknowledge the neutron beam time from ANSTO with Proposal Nos.~P9631 and P13772.
+{\bf Acknowledgements}\\ The work was supported by the National Natural Science Foundation of China with Grant No.~12225407 (J.W.), the National Key Projects for Research and Development of China with Grant Nos.~2021YFA1400400 (J.W. and J.-X.L.) and 2024YFA1409200 (J.W., S.B., and W.L.), the National Natural Science Foundation of China with Grant Nos.~12434005 (J.W., J.-X.L., S.-L.Y., and Y.S.), 12404173 (S.B.), 11974036 (W.L.), 12222412 (W.L.), 12047503 (W.L.), 12074175 (S.-L.Y.), 11904170 (Z.-Y.D.), and 12004191 (W.W.), the Natural Science Foundation of Jiangsu Province with Grant Nos.~BK20233001 (J.W.), BK20241251 (S.B.), BK20241250 (Y.S.), BK20190436 (Z.-Y.D.), and BK20200738 (W.W.), the Natural Science Foundation of the Higher Education Institutions of Jiangsu Province with Grant No.~23KJB140012 (S.B.), the Postdoctoral Fellowship Program of CPSF under Grant No.~BX20240161 (Y.S.), the China Postdoctoral Science Foundation with Grant No.~2024M751367 (Y.S.), the Jiangsu Funding Program for Excellent Postdoctoral Talent No.~2024ZB021 (Y.S.), the Xiaomi Young Scholars---Technology Innovation Award (S.B.), and the Fundamental Research Funds for the Central Universities (J.Wang; S.B., Grant Nos.~KG202501 and 14380251).
+We acknowledge the neutron beam time from ANSTO with Proposal Nos.~P9631 and P13772.\\